Who We Are Image

 Find answers to the most common queries below

-A Zero Export Device prevents excess solar energy from being fed back into the utility grid.
-It regulates inverter output based on real-time load so that all generated energy is consumed on-site, ensuring compliance with grid regulations.
+A Zero Export Device is used to ensure that any excess solar energy is not fed back into the utility grid.
+It controls inverter output based on load requirements in order for all generated solar energy to be consumed locally.

 Yes.
-Zero Export Controllers are compatible with most modern on-grid and hybrid inverters.
-They communicate through RS485/MODBUS to manage inverter output effectively.
+Their product, Zero Export Controllers, is compatible with most on-grid and hybrid inverters.
+They use RS485/MODBUS communication protocols to control the output of an inverter.